You can’t run a successful startup on gut instinct alone.

 Choose something that makes sense for your business model.
 Think about what keeps people coming back and makes it more likely that you’ll generate revenue from that user again.

-If you offer a freemium product, you can expect most of your active users to be non-purchasers.
+If you offer a freemium app, you can expect most of your active users to be non-purchasers.
 That’s okay.
 You should still include them in your average revenue per user calculation.

 Once you decide the criteria for an “active user” at your company, stick with it.
 Changing the rules after you’ve already started collecting data can cause lots of complicated problems.